Copyright and Your U3A [September 2019]

 U3As have the benefit of being treated as “educational” institutions for the purposes of of the licences granted by some of the collecting agencies.
 That fact alone provides significant scope for the use of copyright works for the purposes of U3As.

 The Copyright Guide is simply an overview of some of the issues raised by copyright law in the context of the activities of U3As.
 All of the collecting agencies are more than happy to advise you on any issue that falls within their respective purview.
-Download the Copyright Guide Updated 12.09.2019.
+Download the General Guide to Copyright Law Updated 08.10.2019.

 Publicly accessible information is available from the Licencer’s websites.